THE JOURNEY FROM MAGIC, TO RELIGION AND TO SCIENCE

 XENOPHANES OF COLOPHON: A pre-Socratic philosopher (c.
 570 – c.
 475 BCE), Xenophanes is noted for criticizing anthropomorphic depictions of gods and challenging traditional religious beliefs of his time

-These early examples represent more a scepticism or critical approach to traditional theism than atheism in the modern sense.
+These early examples represent a more sceptical or critical approach to traditional theism than atheism in the modern sense.
 The term "atheist" itself, especially in ancient times, often had negative connotations and was sometimes used to describe people who rejected the traditional gods of their culture rather than denying the existence of any deities whatsoever.

 The development of atheistic thought is intertwined with the broader history of religious and philosophical inquiry, and as such, the concept of atheism has evolved significantly over time.